 Overview

 Moscow Exchange is expanding its crypto derivatives lineup to include Solana, XRP, and Tron futures, marking the first time a major traditional stock exchange has offered altcoin derivatives beyond Bitcoin and Ethereum.
 The products will be index-based, cash-settled in rubles, and restricted to qualified investors.
-This expansion is part of Russia's broader push toward comprehensive crypto regulation, with a full framework expected by July 2026.
+This expansion is part of Russia's broader push toward formal crypto regulation, with a full framework expected by July 2026.
 For the global crypto market, the move signals growing institutional appetite for altcoin exposure through regulated channels, which could improve liquidity and price stability for these assets over time.

 Recommended Reading